dahall/Vanara/WIndows.Forms/AssemblyReport.md

 MapPointExtension |
 MenuStripMRUManager | A class that manages a Most Recently Used file listing and interacts with a MenuStrip to display a menu list of the files.
 By default, the application settings are used to store the history.
 Optionally a constructor can be used to provide an alternate class to handle that work.
 MRUManager | A class that manages a Most Recently Used file listing.
+NetworkConnectionDialog | A dialog box that allows the user to browse and connect to network resources.
+NetworkDisconnectDialog | A dialog box that allows the user to browse and connect to network resources.
 PaintAction<T> | A method delegate to paint a stateful image.
 PasswordValidatorEventArgs | Used by the `ValidatePassword` event.
 PreventShutdownContext | Used to define a set of operations within which any shutdown request will be met with a reason why this application is blocking it.